WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 one that only scratches the surface of what is possible with networks of information and identity.

-Distributed, self-sovereign, or cryptographic protocols and structures offer potential guarantees and applications that offer significantly more robustness, portability, and versatility than centralized, escrowed, or less-secure conventional processes.
-Over the long term, there are limits to the amount of 'trust' (in almost any sense of the word) a centralized authority can garner: democracies come with the expectation that citizens be forever watchful of their government, and the imbalance of power between consumers and corporations is offset by class action suits and regulatory bureaus--both punitive postures.
+Distributed, self-sovereign, or [why is this OR and not AND?] cryptographic protocols and structures offer potential guarantees and applications that offer significantly more robustness, portability, and versatility than centralized, escrowed, or less-secure conventional processes.
+The first instantiations of technologies to do this emerged 25 years ago and the peer-2-peer architecture was called a Web of Trust and usage was confined to highly technical communities.
+Now is the time to extend them to be usable by all who have access to digital networks and in particular ensure that marginalized populations can benifit.
 A decentralized system engineered *not* to accumulate power as it grows in size avoids this; web of trust networks in fact increase their credibility as more users provide their assessments as input.

-It is thus appropriate to consider use cases with stringent demands that require such robust systems, and a fortunate tragedy that there is no shortage of real-life examples of those in the world today.
-A large spectrum of individuals, from marginalized persons like stateless refugees, victims of human trafficking, to members of the informal or unregulated economy, urgently need to participate in otherwise privileged economic and political fora, but they face technical, economic, and political barriers to entry.
 We are considering use cases with stringent demands that require such robust systems, and a fortunate tragedy that there is no shortage of real-life examples of those in the world today.
 A large spectrum of individuals, from marginalized